Don't Mesh with Me: Generating Constructive Solid Geometry Instead of Meshes by Fine-Tuning a Code-Generation LLM: Introduction

 \end{enumerate}

-To the best of our knowledge, the resulting model is the first deep learning model specifically trained to generate CSG geometry, and the first fine-tuned LLM that can complete 3D geometry following text instructions.
+To the best of our knowledge, the resulting model is the first deep learning model specifically trained to generate CSG geometry, and the first LLM that is fine-tuned to complete 3D geometry following text instructions.